kamel78/efficient-rust-pairings/README.md

-The prime field GF(p) is defined by the prime `p = 1/3 (x-1)²(x¹⁶-x⁸+1)+x`, while the torsion subgroup size on both G1 and G2 is `r = x¹⁶ - x⁸ + 1`, for a given x defined as a parameter of the curve.
+The prime field GF(p) is defined by the prime `p = 1/3 (x-1)²(x¹⁶-x⁸+1)+x`, while the torsion subgroup size on both $G_1$ and $G_2$ is `r = x¹⁶ - x⁸ + 1`, for a given x defined as a parameter of the curve.

 The curve on GF(p) is defined by `y² = x³ + b`, and the twist curve on GF(p⁸) is defined by `y² = x³ + btw`.
 Multiple sets of parameters for the BLS48 are implemented, namely : the BLS12-575.
-This is a curve we discovered using exhaustive parameters search, with respect to several optimization criteria, in particular; the existence of isogenies of prime order to hash in constant-time to G1 and G2 using SWU mapping.
-Unfortunately and surprisingly, the BLS48 introduced in the standarization draft [[1]](https://datatracker.ietf.org/doc/draft-irtf-cfrg-pairing-friendly-curves/) does not have an isogeny for G2 at all, and its tower construction is not adequate for optimal implementation (due to the tower construction, and much more …..).
+This is a curve we discovered using exhaustive parameters search, with respect to several optimization criteria, in particular; the existence of isogenies of prime degree to hash in constant-time to $G_1$ and $G_2$ using SWU mapping.
+Unfortunately and surprisingly, the BLS48 introduced in the standarization draft [[1]](https://datatracker.ietf.org/doc/draft-irtf-cfrg-pairing-friendly-curves/) does not have an isogeny for $G_2$ at all, and its tower construction is not adequate for optimal implementation (due to the tower construction, and much more …..).

 #### Parameters of the BLS48-575 (Construction 1 / M-Type):